gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 Let's resolve our double-counting and <strong>only consider candidate vertices in the second degree neighborhood of the last contracted vertex</strong>.
 By doing this we can greatly decrease the width of the search tree.

 > As an aside, I like to think of this boundary as a [Markov blanket](https://en.wikipedia.org/wiki/Markov_blanket).
 Vertices in the graph are represented as variables in a probabilistic graphical model.
-Vertices with non-overlapping neighborhoods are conditionally independent.
+Vertices outside of each other's neighborhoods are conditionally independent.

 ```python
 def iter_markov_blanket(G: nx.Graph, node: str) -> Iterator[str]: